The abandonment research programme has been divided into six prototypes both focusing on well abandonment and environmental abandonment.

 1. Temporary Pumpable Reservoir Isolation

-2. Combination of Scale and Cement as barrier
+2. Combination of Scale and Cement as Well Barrier

 3. Shallow Permeable Zones

-The aim of this theme is to develop a sensor to measure potential future methane leaks at the seabed.
-Having a sensor available is important for surveillance of the abandoned wells over time.
+The aim of this prototype is to develop a sensor that can detect and measure potential future methane leaks at the seabed.
+This prototype is key to being able to fulfill the expected monitoring requirements around abandoned oil and gas fields.